-Traditionally, hinterland transport requirements have not been separately considered at a strategic level or, where this has been done, it has typically been done on a portspecific or a mode-specific basis.
+Traditionally, hinterland transport requirements have not been separately considered at a strategic level or, where this has been done, it has typically been done on a port-specific or a mode-specific basis.
 There is evidence that this is starting to change, and hinterland flows are increasingly being considered across the different transport modes, either for countries/regions or on a corridor basis.
 In order to achieve greater efficiency and sustainability, it is important to think holistically about transport infrastructure provision and its use.

-Good practice: coordinated rail infrastructure improvements to serve Russian ports (Source: Anon (2009a))
+Good practice: coordinated rail infrastructure improvements to serve Russian ports (Source: Russian Railways (2009)

-Given the geographical scale of the Russian Federation, with significant seaports in the North-Western, Southern and Far Eastern regions, there are considerable challenges in connecting these disparate regions to the key hinterland areas.
-The Russian Federation has developed extensive investment proposals which are expected to lead to 2.5 times more cargo travelling to/from Russian ports by rail in 2020 compared to 2007; it is not clear how much of this anticipated growth is of containerised goods.
+Given the geographical size of the Russian Federation, with significant seaports in the North-Western, Southern and Far Eastern regions, there are considerable challenges in connecting these disparate regions to the key hinterland areas.
+Russian Railways, a state-owned enterprise, has developed extensive investment proposals which are expected to lead to 2.5 times more cargo travelling to/from Russian ports by rail in 2020 compared to 2007; it is not clear how much of this anticipated growth is of containerised goods.
 Taking the Southern (i.e. Azov-Black Sea and North Caucasus) region as an example, the proposals include the following infrastructure initiatives:

-- New railway links, particularly to bypass bottlenecks - Provision of double track on existing single track sections - Route electrification - New or reconstructed freight terminals and yards
+- new railway links, particularly to bypass bottlenecks; - provision of double track on existing single track sections; - route electrification; - new or reconstructed freight terminals and yards.